Exupery/ShardCounter/README.md

 * /shardcounter ? or /shardcounter help - Prints the command list

 ## TODOs
-* ability to change size
+* option to adjust size
-* option to customize display of "empty" shards
+* option to customize display of unavailable shards/embers
 * option for vertical display
 * animations for zero to one and one to zero shards